top of page

 Because tension headaches can be caused by a variety of things you can also treat it in a multitude of ways.
 So before you reach for the painkillers that are just barely taking the edge off, try one of these easy fixes that might just do the trick.

 I don't want to sound like your mother here but you need to have a glass of water and a snack.
-Even better— add a pinch of pink salt to the water for some immediate hydration.
+Dehydration is one of the fastest routes to tension headaches.
+Even better—add a pinch of Redmond's salt to the water for some immediate hydration.
 Sometimes a little food and electrolytes is all your body needs to start feeling better.

 Nothing feels better than a massage when you are experiencing a tension headache.
 A neck or shoulder massage can help release some of that built of pressure that could be contributing to your headache pain.
 Another tactic I've learned in the massage world are acupressure points namely LI4 (fleshy area between your thumb and pointer finger) and GB20 (at the base of your skull top of your neck).
 This video by the University of Minnesota beautifully demonstrates how to find and apply pressure to those points.
 Working these points can encourage blood flow, relax tight areas, and offer some shockingly quick relief.

-If you are experiencing recurring tension headaches I would encourage you to go see a professional massage therapist or acupuncturist who would be able to help fully release that the tension causing the pain.
+If you have somebody there to massage your neck have them really focus on your traps, behind the ears/ base of the skull, your temples, and even pull the hair a little bit on the top of your head.
+I'm not sure why the hair pull works but try it.
+If you're experiencing recurring tension headaches I want to really encourage you to go see a professional massage therapist or acupuncturist who would be able to help fully release that the tension causing the pain.

-The application of ice, also known as cryotherapy, has been proven to be an effective treatment for tension headaches.
+A fancy way to say he application of ice, has been proven to be an effective treatment for tension headaches.
 A study done by Middle East Current Psychiatry found that placing an ice pack on the back of the neck lead to relief from tension, anxiety, and decreases the recurrence of tension headaches.
-My personal favorite is putting on this frozen eye mask, particularly when the headache is present in the forehead.
+My personal favorite is putting on this frozen eye mask, especially because the headaches I get are in the forehead or my eye socket.

 My holy grail for headache relief is the PastTense essential oil.
-If you haven't used oils before it might sound a little out there but using this product feels like putting icy hot on your brain.
-You can achieve a similar result using solely peppermint oil as well in fact this study done in 2007 found when treating a tension headache there is "no significant difference in effectiveness between peppermint oil and acetaminophen".
-I'm not here to tell you not to use painkillers because I think they absolutely have their place, but if you can solve your problem without a pill why not start there?
+It feels like putting icy hot on your brain. (do not let it get near your eyes though I'm begging you) You can achieve a similar result using solely peppermint oil as well in fact this study done in 2007 found when treating a tension headache there is "no significant difference in effectiveness between peppermint oil and acetaminophen".
 Massage the oil into the back of your neck, top of your shoulders, on your scalp above your ears, your temples, and anywhere else you need some pressure released.

-While tension headaches can be frustrating, the good news is that relief is within reach.
-Simple habits like staying hydrated, stretching, or using acupressure can make a big difference in how you feel.
+I know tension headaches are frustrating but I also promise these will help.
+Start with getting hydrated, stretching, and some PastTense and see where it gets you.
+(Then maybe a massage.)
 The key is paying attention to your body’s signals and addressing the root causes before the pain takes over.
 With a few mindful tweaks, you can ease the tension and get back to feeling like yourself again.

 Comments